tfabris/CrowCam/README.md

 - How to write Bash scripts cross-platform, so they can run in a Linux shell, a MacOS shell, and Windows Subsystem shell, and which work around the inherent differences in the platforms.
-- Some techniques for quickly parsing known variables out of JSON data, which work on multiple Bash shell implementations cross-platform, including ones which do not have "jq" installed.
+- Some techniques for quickly parsing known variables out of HTML or JSON data, which work on multiple Bash shell implementations cross-platform, including ones which do not have "jq" or other parsers installed.

 ------------------------------------------------------------------------------